Well, that was a full month, wasn’t it? April 2020 was a bitch.

 As someone who had worked effectively for ten years as part of a remote, virtual team, this was something I could never forget.
 In fact it made all the inefficiencies of being in an office all the more obvious, especially in a government office, where I was a private sector contractor paid to do the actual work of those who slept at their desks.

-In extreme contrast, the news of the virus broke in America with the madness and fury of a pro wrestler amped on steroids and cocaine, neck veins bulging, eyes popping out, blood pressure supernaturally high, foam shooting from his mouth as the sound of a fog horn erupted from his vocal cords.
+In extreme contrast, the news of the virus broke in America with the madness and fury of a pro wrestler, neck veins bulging, blood pressure supernaturally high, fueled by steroids and cocaine, eyes popping out, foam shooting from his mouth as the sound of a fog horn erupted from his vocal cords.
 It was the most hideous sight in the world, but impossible to not watch.
-Seeing this, Lady Liberty dropped a deus and ripped out the last remaining shred of her hair.

 In the third week of March I had two promising, possibly final interviews with a couple organizations that could deliver me and my family back to the States.
 As if the virus hysteria wasn’t bad enough, a major earthquake struck the location of the interviewers (Salt Lake City), and both orgs put the jobs permanently on hold.
 Later the postings would be cancelled.
 It seemed I’d be stuck with my current employment situation in Japan for a while, if not for years.